 Tissue ECM is not spatially homogeneous but rather exhibits temporal and spatial variation in mechanics and composition.
 Efforts to recapitulate these variations for tissue engineering or mechanobiology research have focused on biomaterial patterning.
 Because HA modification and crosslinking chemistries are compatible with photoactivation, recent work has focused on developing HA biomaterials with photoresponsive patterned properties.
-Marklein and Burdick used photoactivated crosslinking to pattern the bulk modulus of a gel from 3 kPa to 100 kPa, a range over which human MSC spreading and proliferation was found to vary.139 Our own laboratory used orthogonal photoresponsive chemistries to pattern perpendicular gradients of adhesive peptide and increasing modulus into a single gel for a high-resolution investigation of cell response to microenvironment variation.124 Rosales and colleagues incorporated a photoswitchable azobenzene moiety that was capable of forming a complex with cyclodextrin in the trans conformation and not in the cis conformation, allowing for photo-reversible control over the viscoelastic properties of HA.140 Ongoing work involves investigating the role of dynamic mechanics on cell morphology.
+Marklein and Burdick used photoactivated cross-linking to pattern the bulk modulus of a gel from 3 to 100 kPa, a range over which human MSC spreading and proliferation was found to vary.139 Our own laboratory used orthogonal photoresponsive chemistries to pattern perpendicular gradients of adhesive peptide and increasing modulus into a single gel for a high-resolution investigation of cell response to microenvironment variation.124 Rosales and colleagues incorporated a photoswitchable azobenzene moiety that was capable of forming a complex with cyclodextrin in the trans conformation but not in the cis conformation, allowing for photoreversible control over the viscoelastic properties of HA.140 Ongoing work involves investigating the role of dynamic mechanics on cell morphology.

-Thin film HA hydrogels (<100 μm) offer the opportunity to apply these materials as interfacial coatings, which may be necessary when a different material is needed to provide basal structural or mechanical properties (e.g. orthopedic implants).
-For example, HA conjugated with immobilized arginine-glycine-aspartic acid-containing peptides can be coated onto titanium in a polyelectrolyte film with chitosan to improve osteoblast adhesion and reduce bacterial fouling.
-An number of groups have generated thin films through layer-by-layer deposition with HA and cationic polyelectrolytes such as chitosan and polylysine.
-The storage modulus of the films can be controlled over several orders of magnitude by secondary crosslinking in order to probe cell adhesion and mechanotransduction.
-The for example, Richert et al. showed that the storage modulus of a film could increase from 20 kPa before additional crosslinking to 800 kPa after additional chemical crosslinking.
-The storage in HA-chitosan films from an initial modulus of 15 kPa to 150 kPa after additional crosslinking, subsequently leading to more fibroblast spreading and adhesion.
+Thin-film HA hydrogels (<100 μ m) offer the opportunity to apply these materials as interfacial coatings, which may be necessary when a different material is needed to provide basal structural or mechanical properties (e.g., orthopedic implants).
+For example, HA conjugated with immobilized arginineglycine-aspartic acid-containing peptides can be coated onto titanium in a polyelectrolyte film with chitosan to improve osteoblast adhesion and reduce bacterial fouling.141 A number of groups have generated thin films through layer-by-layer deposition with HA and cationic polyelectrolytes such as chitosan and polylysine.^{142,143} The storage modulus of the films can be controlled over several orders of magnitude by secondary cross-linking to probe cell adhesion and mechanotransduction.144 For example, Richert et al. showed that the storage modulus of a film could increase from 20 kPa before additional cross-linking to 800 kPa after additional chemical cross-linking.145 Schneider et al. reported a similar magnitude of change in HA-chitosan films from an initial modulus of 15 kPa to a final modulus of 150 kPa after additional cross-linking, subsequently leading to more fibroblast spreading and adhesion.146

-As previously mentioned, HA scaffolds within tissue are typically composed of very long HA chains, and use of HMW HA in biomaterials applications strongly influences HA-dependent adhesive signaling and can induce anti-inflammatory effects.
+As previously mentioned, HA scaffolds within tissue are typically composed of very long HA chains, and use of HMW HA in biomaterials applications strongly influences HAdependent adhesive signaling and can induce anti-inflammatory effects.
 However, the high viscosity of HMW HA solutions can make handling and mixing such solutions challenging, particularly in fabrication processes such as micromolding and 3D printing.
-To this end, supramolecular assembly of HA-based hydrogels has been exploited to enhance shear-thinning.
-Ouyang and colleagues utilized the orthogonal modification of the HA backbone to synthesize a gel that would undergo shear thinning to facilitate 3D printing but could subsequently be stabilized by covalent fixation.
-With this technology, higher MWs of HA can be incorporated into 3D printed scaffolds as well as other applications requiring rapid mixing or manipulation.
+To this end, supramolecular assembly of HA-based hydrogels has been exploited to enhance shear-thinning.^{137,147} Ouyang and colleagues utilized the orthogonal modification of the HA backbone to synthesize a gel that would undergo shear thinning to facilitate 3D printing but could subsequently be stabilized by covalent fixation.147 With this technology, higher MWs of HA can be incorporated into 3D printed scaffolds as well as other applications requiring rapid mixing or manipulation.
 Continued consideration of MW should enhance efforts to model tissue using HA-based biomaterials.
-At least one recent study has successfully incorporated HMW (500 - 750 kDa) HA into culture scaffolds to emulate the MW present in brain matix.
-HAB
+At least one recent study has successfully incorporated HMW (500-750 kDa) HA into culture scaffolds to emulate the MW present in brain matix.148